justutkarsh/codebase/src/main/java/companies/hortonworks/Questions.md

 How would you load a set of files in memory as quick as possible a thought questions.?
 Multiple threads etc.

+longest common subarray

+jobs input and output optimize the process.